CyberFlameGO/svnpython/Doc/using/cmdline.rst

    If this is set, Python won't try to write ``.pyc`` or ``.pyo`` files on the import of source modules.

+.. envvar:: PYTHONFSENCODING

+   If this is set before running the interpreter, it overrides the encoding used for the filesystem encoding (see :func:`sys.getfilesystemencoding`).

+   This variable is not available (ignored) on Windows and Mac OS X: the filesystem encoding is pinned to ``'mbcs'`` on Windows and ``'utf-8'`` on Mac OS X.

-   .. versionadded:: 2.6
+   .. versionadded:: 3.2

 .. envvar:: PYTHONIOENCODING

-   Overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
+   If this is set before running the interpreter, it overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
 The ``:errorhandler`` part is optional and has the same meaning as in :func:`str.encode`.

-   .. versionadded:: 2.6
+   For stderr, the ``:errorhandler`` part is ignored; the handler will always be ``'backslashreplace'``.

 .. envvar:: PYTHONNOUSERSITE

    If this is set, Python won't add the user site directory to sys.path

-   .. versionadded:: 2.6

    .. seealso::